1coderookie/Kobra2NeoInsights/docs/firmware/fw_klipper.md

 Can you run [Klipper](https://www.klipper3d.org/) on the stock mainboard of the Kobra 2 Neo?
 Oh yes, you can!

 The GigaDevice "GD32F303" being used on the stock mainboard is supported by the Klipper firmware.
-However, as Klipper doesn't offer the function of creating a `klipper.bin` file with the necessary setting of a 36KB bootloader yet (at least not without some sort of 'hack', an according [PR](https://github.com/Klipper3d/klipper/pull/6449) has been opened), you need to get yourself the belonging bin file somewhere else (unless you want to experiment by yourself) - see the notes in the section ["Installation"](#installation) further down below.

 ??? tip "Important Information To Be Aware Of"